EXPLAINER: What Russia's suspension of grain deal could mean

 The grain initiative has been a rare example of cooperation between Ukraine and Russia since Russia’s invasion in February.
 Brokered by the United Nations and Turkey, it has allowed more than 9 million tons of grain in 397 ships to safely leave Ukrainian ports.
 The grain agreement has brought down global food prices about 15% from their peak in March, according to the U.N., and the U.N. secretary-general had urged Russia and Ukraine to renew the deal when it expires Nov.
 19.

-Since the deal, Russian President Vladimir Putin has alleged that most of the exported grain was going to Europe instead of the world’s hungriest nations.
-Experts have said many shipments are fulfilling business deals but have played an important role in stabilizing grain markets, even if data by the deal’s monitor has shown that relatively few ships have had African nations as their destination.

 The U.N.
-Conference on Trade and Development said in a report published last week that wheat is mostly going to developing countries, saying nearly 20% of exported wheat has gone to the least developed countries.
+Conference on Trade and Development, however, said in a report last week that wheat is mostly going to poorer countries, with nearly 20% of exported wheat going to the least developed nations.

-Ukraine has said more than 5 million tons have been exported to African and Asian nations, with 190,000 tons of wheat sent to countries struggling with hunger that are getting relief from the U.N.
+Ukraine has said more than 5 million tons have been exported to African and Asian nations, with 190,000 tons of wheat sent to countries that are getting relief from the U.N.
 World Food Program.

 WHAT HAPPENS NOW?

-While sanctions on Russia don’t affect its grain exports and a parallel wartime deal was meant to clear the way for Moscow's food and fertilizer shipments, some businesses have been wary, and some African leaders have repeated Moscow’s allegation that Russian exports are hampered.
+While sanctions on Russia don’t affect its grain exports and a parallel wartime deal was meant to clear the way for Moscow's food and fertilizer shipments, some businesses have been wary.

-Meanwhile, Ukraine, the U.S. and allies have again begun to accuse Russia of playing “hunger games” with the world.
-France said it is working toward allowing Ukraine to export food supplies via land routes through Poland or Romania, but the country is able to ship far more by sea.
+Developing nations will have to find new grain suppliers and pay more from countries such as the U.S., Argentina and Australia, where dry conditions or rain are posing problems, Glauber said.
+But high prices mean producers will plant more, and those that are not typically big wheat exporters, like Brazil and India, have increased shipments.

+“What the world needs are some really big crops," he said, to fill the gap of Ukraine accounting for 10% of world wheat exports.

 WHAT ELSE AFFECTS FOOD SUPPLY?

-Peter Meyer, head of grain and oilseed analytics at S&P Global Platts, said he doubts that Russia suspending its part of the agreement will have a lasting impact on the price and supply of corn and grain.
-Commodity traders were skeptical all along that the deal would last, he said, one reason that corn prices have gone up, not down, since the arrangement was reached in July.
+Peter Meyer, head of grain and oilseed analytics at S&P Global Platts, said he doubts that Russia's decision will have a lasting impact on the price and supply of corn and grain.
+Commodity traders were skeptical that the deal would last, he said, one reason that corn prices have gone up, not down, since the arrangement was reached in July.

-Grain markets are more focused on other issues, Meyer said, including low water levels in the Mississippi River that slows the export of U.S. farm products, a disappointing corn crop in the American West and the threat of a U.S. rail strike.
+Grain markets also are focused on other issues, Meyer said, including low water levels in the Mississippi River that slow the export of U.S. farm products, a disappointing corn crop in the American West and the threat of a U.S. rail strike.

 But in parts of the African continent, where prices have remained high, concerns are rising again.